refgenie/refgenomes.databio.org/scripts/seq_col_comparison/README.md

 There is also an R script, `test_plotting.R`.
 You must add the path to the output folder for the above python script (it produces csvs for plotting)

 #### plotting clustered sequence frequency
-- run script `cluster_seqcounts.py` and then point `cluster_sequence_plots.R` to its output and run to produce a figure of sequences clustered by frequency.
+- run script `cluster_seqcounts.py` in the clustering_scripts folder and then point `cluster_sequence_plots.R` to its output and run to produce a figure of sequences clustered by frequency.

 ### ENV Variables to Set before execution